ttttonyhe/ttttonyhe/README.md

 <br/>

-> We all fear death and question our place in the universe.
-The artist's job is not to succumb to despair, but to find an antidote for the emptiness of existence.
+> Any improvements made anywhere besides the bottleneck are an illusion
+>
+> —— *The Theory of Constraints*